antimof/UxPlay/README.md

 _Note that older cmake does not require the final "`.`" to specify the current directory as the source directory, but newer cmake requires it.
 If you intend to modify the code, use a separate "build" directory: replace "cmake  [ ] ." by "mkdir build ; cd build ; cmake [ ] .."; you can then get back to the clean source (with any changes you made) with "cd .. ; rm -rf build"._

-The above script installs the executable file "`uxplay`" to `/usr/local/bin`, (and installs a manpage and README files) It can also be found in the build directory after the build processs.
+The above script installs the executable file "`uxplay`" to `/usr/local/bin`, (and installs a manpage to `/usr/local/man/man1` and README files to `/usr/local/share/doc/uxplay`).
+It can also be found in the build directory after the build processs.
 Run uxplay in a terminal window.